MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 ## Prerequisites

 > [!Note]
 > Inspection capabilities are released in April 2020 as part of a public preview.
-Follow the process in the topic on [installing or upgrading preview features](field-service-preview.md).
-In Step 6, look for the preview flight with the DisplayName: **FieldService_April2020_PreviewFlight**.
+Follow the process in the article on [installing or upgrading preview features](field-service-preview.md).
+In Step 6, look for the preview flight with the DisplayName **FieldService_April2020_PreviewFlight**.

 - Dynamics 365 version 9.1.0000.15015+.